-Claire is a Legal Director in the Family department, practicing exclusively in the area of family law for nearly 14 years.
+Claire is a Partner in the Family department, practicing exclusively in the area of family law for nearly 14 years.

 Claire specialises in advising clients on the financial consequences of a relationship breakdown.
 Her expertise includes dealing with trusts and corporate assets, inherited wealth, complex remuneration structures and international assets, often where there are allegations of non-disclosure or dissipation.
 Claire also has a particular interest in wealth protection, advising clients on pre and post nuptial agreements.

 Claire's practice also includes private law children matters, particularly residence application and the relocation of children.

 Described as "thorough" and a "tough negotiator" with clients who feel "very supported" by her, Claire's wide ranging practice sees her advising professionals, entrepreneurs, High Net Worth and Ultra High Net Worth individuals and their partners.
 She has been to the Court of Appeal on a number of cases, including the enforceability of compulsory arbitration provisions in American pre-nuptial agreements and varying final financial orders for issues of incomplete disclosure.